 The Centers for Disease Control and Prevention estimate that 1 in 15 U.S. residents gets sick with norovirus every year.
 Common symptoms include nausea, vomiting, diarrhea, abdominal pain and, on occasion, a low-grade fever.

 “People come into contact with norovirus through contaminated foods, contaminated water and infected individuals who are preparing and handling food, as well as from person-to-person spread,” says Camille Sabella, MD, Director of the Center for Pediatric Infectious Diseases.
 It’s common in places such as restaurants, cruise ships and schools, but also at day care centers, nursing homes and other public places.

 Norovirus typically peaks between the months of December and April.
-“That’s very likely related to people being closer together, where there’s an opportunity for person to person contact,” Dr. Sabella says.
+“That’s very likely related to people being closer together, where there’s an opportunity for person-to-person contact,” Dr. Sabella says.

-Why?
-If you have come into contact with the virus, touching your mouth, nose or eyes before you get a chance to wash your hands makes it easier for the virus to enter your body.
+To get this virus, you basically have to ingest it.
+That means you should consciously avoid touching your face.
+If you’ve touched something that’s contaminated with the virus, touching your mouth, nose or eyes before you get a chance to wash your hands makes it easier for the virus to enter your body.

-Remember tip No. 1 about hand washing?
+Remember tip No. 1 about hand-washing?
 It is especially important in the kitchen because norovirus spreads by ingestion.
 As you prepare food, wash your hands frequently — especially right before serving anything to others.
 Also, if you have symptoms or know you are sick, stay out of the kitchen and avoid spreading the virus to others.